-In 2004, I joined Mortgage Trust as a loan processor, learning the business from the inside out, and in 2006, I became a loan officer.
-I appreciate Mortgage Trust’s approach of addressing our clients’ finances holistically, and I support the Mortgage Trust mission that “everyone we work with might secure a better financial future.”
-I am most proud of how cared for, heard and comfortable my clients feel.
-They know they can ask me anything, that they’ll get a straight answer and that I’ve got their backs.
-I am co-director of Her Financial Way, an organization dedicated to educating women about all aspects of finances.
-I have a BA in theatre from Whitman College.
+Kristen joined Mortgage Trust in 2004 as a loan processor, learning the business from the inside out, and in 2006, she became a loan officer.
+She appreciates Mortgage Trust’s approach of addressing our clients’ finances holistically, and she supports our belief that everyone we work with might secure a better financial future.
+She is most proud of how cared for, heard, and comfortable her clients feel.
+They know they can ask her anything, that they’ll get a straight answer, and that she’s got their backs.

-Helping people really understand the mortgage and mortgage process.
+Helping people really understand mortgages and the mortgage process.

 Trying out a new exercise class.

 Having coffee and doing the crossword with my husband at any one of the amazing coffee shops in town.